< Back

 This damaged and darkened panel, which came from the convent of Monna Agnese, has been attributed either to Ambrogio or Pietro Lorenzetti.
 The title is probably modern, and is sometimes expanded to 'An Allegory of Sin and Redemption'.
 The strange, mystical composition shows: Adam and Eve and their expulsion from the Garden (upper left); Cain killing Abel (lower left); the Crucifixion with corpses piled beneath the cross (centre); and the Last Judgement (right).
 Death, represented as a black devil with bat wings and holding a scythe, flies by Adam and Eve and hovers over the Crucifixion.
 The four large cartouches are blank and it is uncertain whether they ever contained inscriptions.
 The purpose of the panel is uncertain.
 There are three theories.
 One is that the panel was an independent devotional work of art.
 Another is that the panel was a preparatory work for a large fresco or mural.
 The third is that it was the centre panel of an unusually large predella.
 It has been suggested, specifically and probably wrongly, that it belonged to the predella of the altarpiece of the Presentation of the Virgin in the Uffizi, which shares the same provenance – the Spedale di Monna Agnese (a hospice for pregnant widows and shamed women).

-Two Small Landscapes.
+Two Small Landscapes ('Town by the Sea' and 'Castle by the Sea').
 Wood, 22 x 33.

-Crucifixion.
+Crucifixion (no. 598).
 Wood, 266 x 211.

-St Paul; St John the Baptist.
+Saint Paul; Saint John the Baptist.
 Wood, each 103 x 36.

 Siena.
 Palazzo Pubblico.